kovidgoyal/kitty/docs/desktop-notifications.rst

     <OSC> 99 ; i=myid : p=alive ; <terminator>

 The terminal will reply with::

     <OSC> 99 ; i=myid : p=alive ; id1,id2,id3 <terminator>

-Here, ``myid`` is present for multiplxer support.
-The reponse from the terminal contains a comma separated list of ids that are still alive.
+Here, ``myid`` is present for multiplexer support.
+The response from the terminal contains a comma separated list of ids that are still alive.